ctalandi/ARCTIC-MONITORING/README.md

 # ARCTIC-MONITORING
-Python scripts to assess ocean/sea-ice numerical simulations over the Arctic.
+This is a set of Python scripts to assess ocean/sea-ice numerical simulations over the Arctic.
 Diagnostics and plots are done over and around the Arctic basin.
-Few sections and moorings locations are shown on the following figure.
+Few sections, moorings and boxe are shown on the following figure where and through which few diagnostics are computed and compare to few available inferred in-situ or satellite observations.
  ![The Arctic location of diags](./figs/MONARC_ARC-GEOLOC.png)

 In the following, basic information are listed to be able to get and to run the Arctic monitoring.<br>